 “I had a great experience with Dr. Pinsky and his nurses!
 They are the greatest!
 All were very patient, informative and responsive.
 I was very nervous and excited about my breast reduction and lift and have had great results!
 I would recommend them 100 percent!”

 *Individual Results May Vary

-During your initial consultation, you and Dr. Pinsky will discuss all of the vital information that is necessary to ensure a favorable outcome.
+During your initial consultation, you and your surgeon will discuss all of the vital information that is necessary to ensure a favorable outcome.
 It is important to remember to be open about your personal needs and goals from the procedure.
-Be sure to inform Dr. Pinsky about your detailed medical history, list of current prescription or over-the-counter medications, and any allergies that could impact the surgery.
-Dr. Pinsky will also conduct a thorough examination of your breasts, take measurements of their size and shape, and evaluate the quality of your skin.
+Be sure to inform your physician about your detailed medical history, and please supply a list of current prescription or over-the-counter medications and any allergies that could impact the surgery.
+Your surgeon will also conduct a thorough examination of your breasts, take measurements of their size and shape, and evaluate the quality of your skin.
 The location of your nipples, areolas, and glands will also be considered to find the most optimal surgery technique.

-During this time, Dr. Pinsky will provide a special surgical bra, since normal underwire bras are strictly prohibited in recovery.
-Although breast and nipple sensation may be lost immediately following surgery, the sensitivity will usually return within two to three months. *Results from the breast reduction procedure will be noticeable immediately and gradually improve as the swelling is reduced in the first few weeks. *The final results are long-lasting and enduring, but can be affected by future pregnancies, weight changes, or effects from aging.
+During this time, your physician will provide a special surgical bra, since normal underwire bras are strictly prohibited in recovery.
+Although breast and nipple sensation may be lost immediately following surgery, the sensitivity will usually return within two to three months. *Results from the breast reduction procedure will be noticeable immediately and gradually improve as the swelling is reduced in the first few weeks. *The final results are long-lasting and enduring, but can be affected by future pregnancies, weight changes, or the effects of aging.